redstone-finance/redstone-docs/docs/smart-contract-devs/getting-started.md

 #### Mock provider

-If you'd like to use the wrapper in a test context, we recommend using a mock wrapper when you can easily override the oracle values to test different scenarios.
+If you'd like to use the wrapper in a test context, we recommend using a mock wrapper so that you can easily override the oracle values to test different scenarios.
 To use the mock wrapper just use the `usingMockData(signedDataPackages)` function instead of the `usingDataService` function.
-You can see examples of the mock wrapper [here.](https://github.com/redstone-finance/redstone-oracles-monorepo/tree/main/packages/evm-connector/test/mock-wrapper)
+You can see examples of the mock wrapper usage [here.](https://github.com/redstone-finance/redstone-oracles-monorepo/tree/main/packages/evm-connector/test/mock-wrapper)

 ## Working demo